nrai14/README-Generator/README.md

 ## Overview

 A key best practice when creating an open source project on GitHub is to have a high-quality README for the app.
-I created this app to help a user follow these best practices by allowing them to conveniently input the name of the app, what the app is for, how to use/install it, how to report issues and finally how to make contributions.
+I created this app to help users follow these best practices by allowing them to conveniently input the name of the app, what the app is for, how to use/install it, how to report issues and finally how to make contributions.
 This application was created using JavaScript, Node js and Inquirer.

 ## Usage